konveyor/konveyor.github.io/content/Pelorus/DevGuide.md

     ]
 }
 ```
-For more information, see the [Debugging](https://code.visualstudio.com/docs/editor/debugging) doc in VSCode.
+For more information, see the [Debugging](https://code.visualstudio.com/docs/editor/debugging) document in VSCode.

-## Running exporters locally
+### Running exporters locally
 Follow the steps below to run an exporter on a local machine.

 **Procedure**